bbc/simorgh/docs/Spacing-Units.md

-# Spike: REMs vs EMs for spacing
+# REMs vs EMs for spacing
 REMs and EMs can be used for spacing (padding/margins/line height).
 We chose REMs on the basis of clarity and no perceptible difference in rendering.

 ## REMs